code-lab-org/tatc/docs/installation.rst

 TAT-C uses conda and the conda-forge channel for distribution because some of the underlying libraries are platform dependent.

-The simplest way to install TAT-C is via the terminal/shell command :console:`conda install -c conda-forge tatc`.
+The simplest way to install TAT-C is via the terminal/shell command :console:`conda install tatc -c conda-forge`.

 Then, TAT-C is available for use in any Python script by importing :python:`import tatc`.